 First, there was the glossy eye.
 Chances are high you've seen it on your Instagram feed, probably glistening and looking attractively dewy and inciting a desire within you to try and copy the vinyl-like effect.
 Then, there were the peel-off masks (you know, the kind that went viral due to the pain it caused to remove them).
 And finally, Kim K.'s stick-straight strands and a bold glitter moment.
 Ahead, I dive into these four high-maintenance makeup and skincare trends and why I loved then left them behind this year.
 Consider this my way of saying, "I'm sorry.
 I can't.
 Don't hate me."

-While glossy eye shadow has become one of the trend favorites of 2017, I realized it was practically impossible to maintain after three makeup artists on separate occasions warned me against doing it.
-More often than not, it's look created for a picture or runway show only to be swiped off with the nearest makeup wipe minutes later.
+While glossy eye shadow has become a trendy favorite, I realized it was practically impossible to maintain after three makeup artists on separate occasions warned me against doing it.
+More often than not, it's created for a picture or runway show only to be swiped off with the nearest makeup wipe minutes later.

 "Eye gloss will crease, period.
 No matter what," makeup artist Katie Jane Hughes says.
-But there are ways to make it work: "If you use too much or the wrong product, that's when it'll become a disaster," she says.
+"If you use too much or the wrong product, that's when it'll become a disaster," she says.

 Kelli J. Bartlett, Glamsquad's director of makeup artistry, adds, "Gloss textures never really 'dry down'—think of the difference between a liquid lipstick and your favorite lip gloss.
 One sets in place while the other remains wet, which makes the product move around."